-The defective earplugs have a dual-ended design, supposedly to offer two different types of protection.
+The defective earplugs have a dual-ended design, supposedly offering two types of protection.
 One end of the earplug gets inserted into the ear to protect the wearer’s hearing from the loud sounds of military combat.
-The DOJ settlement accuses 3M of knowing that the earplug was too short to be inserted into the ear properly, and that it could become loosened after wearing, which allowed loud sounds to enter the ear canal and offered little to no protections.
-An article in Military Times reports that although testing conducted by 3M found that the earplugs were defective, the company falsified certification stating that the testing complied with military standards, according to the lawsuit.
+The DOJ settlement accuses 3M of knowing that the earplug was too short to be inserted into the ear correctly and that it could become loosened after wearing, which allowed loud sounds to enter the ear canal and offered little to no protection.
+An article in Military Times reports that although testing conducted by 3M found that the earplugs were defective, the company falsified certification, stating that the testing complied with military standards, according to the lawsuit.

-The primary complaints that veterans have are hearing loss and tinnitus, a relentless ringing in the ears that never subsides.
-Two veterans who were issued the defective earplugs during their military service were interviewed on CBS News report hearing loss and constant ringing, ticking, or buzzing in the ears, which is tinnitus.
+Veterans' primary complaints are hearing loss and tinnitus, a relentless ringing in the ears that never subsides.
+Two veterans who were issued defective earplugs during their military service were interviewed on CBS News to report a hearing loss and constant ringing, ticking, or buzzing in the ears, which is tinnitus.

-Thousands of claims are have been made already, and more are happening every day.
+Thousands of claims have been made, and more are happening daily.

-The plaintiffs file their cases in the federal court where the MDL has been assigned, and they go through pre-trial and discovery as a group, which makes it easier for each plaintiff to have access to the information they need to develop their case, it streamlines the efforts of the court involved, and instead of answering interrogatories from hundreds of plaintiffs, the defendant can send their answers and any other required documentation to one place.
+The plaintiffs file their cases in the federal court where the MDL has been assigned.
+They go through pre-trial and discovery as a group, making it easier for each plaintiff to access the information they need to develop their case; it streamlines the efforts of the court involved.
+Instead of answering interrogatories from hundreds of plaintiffs, the defendant can send their answers and any other required documentation to one place.
 Once the pretrial issues are resolved, the case can return to a court local to the plaintiff.

-Last summer, 3M agreed to pay the U.S. Department of Justice $9.1 million to settle allegations that it supplied the military with defective earplugs without disclosing the known ineffectiveness of the earplugs to protect servicemembers hearing in combat situations.
-3M settled the claim without admitting wrongdoing, yet the servicemembers who lost their hearing, or who are plagued by tinnitus are left with nothing.
-Military.com reports that tinnitus is the number one disability among U.S. veterans, and their rates of tinnitus are much higher than the general public because of the loud sounds of gunfire, machinery, aircraft, and more.
+Last summer, 3M agreed to pay the U.S. Department of Justice $9.1 million to settle allegations that it supplied the military with defective earplugs without disclosing its known ineffectiveness in protecting service members' hearing in combat situations.
+3M settled the claim without admitting wrongdoing, yet the service members who lost their hearing or are plagued by tinnitus are left with nothing.
+Military.com reports that tinnitus is the number one disability among U.S. veterans.
+Their rates of tinnitus are much higher than the general public's because of the loud sounds of gunfire, machinery, aircraft, and more.

 A defective product attorney from Mezrano Law Firm is part of a team with more than 40 years of combined legal experience.
 We have recovered millions in settlements and verdicts on behalf of our clients.
 We are here to fight for justice for you.

 When you or someone you care about has sustained hearing loss, tinnitus, or any other hearing-related injury after serving in the U.S. military and using 3M earplugs, you can rely on the trusted Alabama defective product lawyers at Mezrano Law Firm.
-We fight for the rights of injured clients throughout the state with offices in Birmingham, Mobile, Florence, Gadsden, and Tuscaloosa, and we want to be your law firm.
 You may schedule your free consultation to discuss your case with a skilled Alabama products liability lawyer by calling 205-206-6300 or filling out our contact form today.